Crafts | Kids

 3 – Create a routine

-This doesn’t mean you have to make the same things over and over, far from it!
+This doesn’t mean you have to create the same things over and over, far from it!
 Instead, try to craft at a similar time each day.
 Don’t just set a designated time to start, hype it up a bit!
-Your kids will anticipate it, mentally preparing ideas even if they’re unaware of it, and the consistency in their days will make learning a lot easier.
+Your kids will anticipate it, mentally preparing for crafts even if they’re unaware of it, and the consistency in their days will make learning a lot easier.

 A crafts routine is great for parents, too.

-Most of the craft projects we come up with are completely safe for kids to do unsupervised, so knowing that your kids will be occupied for a bit means that you can get some needed work done, or, you know, close your eyes… just for a minute.
+Most of the crafts we come up with are completely safe for kids to do unsupervised, so knowing that your kids will be occupied for a bit means that you can get some needed work done, or, you know, close your eyes… just for a minute.

 4 – Start with just a few supplies